South Downs Way 100 Mile Relay Rules

 8 All teams will be issued with two batons, one of which must be carried by the leg runner at all times.
 At specified changeovers to avoid crossing busy roads there is no baton handover; the outgoing runner must start on the far side of the road and use the second baton.
 Both batons must be returned to the race organisers at the finish.

-1 Teams must report at the Start 30 minutes prior to their notified start time, where all six runners and drivers will sign the disclaimer form and provide information about the age and sex of runners.
+1 Teams must report at the Start check-in 30 minutes prior to their notified start time, where all six runners and drivers will sign the disclaimer form and provide information about the age and sex of runners.
 Numbers will then be issued.

 2 All runners and team drivers must attend the race briefing by the Race Director 15 minutes prior to their start time.